brayotelly/-/README.md

  MindMate Harmony Space

-A gentle AI-powered companion that understands your emotions and supports your mental well-being.
+Your gentle AI companion for emotional clarity, reflection, and support.

-MindMate Harmony Space is a simple but powerful AI-driven smart diary designed to help users express their feelings, understand their emotional patterns, and receive supportive guidance.
-Built with Jaseci, this project combines intelligent backend agents with a minimal, friendly frontend to create a safe emotional reflection space.
+MindMate Harmony Space is a beautifully simple yet intelligent AI-powered smart diary designed to help users express their feelings, understand their emotional landscape, and receive compassionate support — all in one safe digital space.

-What This Project Does

-You type what you’re feeling — for example:

-> “I feel overwhelmed today.”

-MindMate instantly:

-1. Analyzes your mood using an Emotion Analyzer agent

-2. Understands the tone (e.g., anxious, sad, happy, confused)

-3. Generates a comforting, human-like response using the Companion agent

-4. Logs your mood for future reflections on the dashboard

-The goal is to create a calm, supportive experience where users can journal, reflect, and feel seen.
+Whether you're feeling happy, overwhelmed, inspired, or stressed, MindMate gently listens and responds with kindness.

 ---

+💞 Why MindMate Exists

+Everyone needs a space where they can:

+Let out their thoughts

+Be understood

+Receive a caring response

+Reflect on their emotional journey

+MindMate Harmony Space gives users a moment of peace — a place where their feelings matter and where support arrives instantly and compassionately.

+---

 🧠 How It Works

-The project has two main parts:

-🔺 1.
-Backend (The Brain)

-Located in the backend/ folder:

-walkers.jac → AI agents: Mood Logger, Emotion Analyzer, Support Planner

-byLLM_prompts.jac → Custom prompts used by the model

-seed_data.jac → Sample data for testing

-This is where all the intelligence lives.

-🔻 2.
-Frontend (The Face)

-Located in the frontend/ folder:

-mood_logger.jc → Simple UI for journaling

-dashboard.jc → Optional mood trends view

-This is what the user interacts with.
+When a user writes something like:

+> “I feel stressed and drained today.”

+MindMate automatically:

+1. Understands your emotion using an AI Emotion Analyzer

+2. Identifies the tone (e.g., anxious, sad, hopeful, excited)

+3. Crafts a gentle, human-like response that feels warm and encouraging

+4. Logs your entry for reflection and personal growth

+It’s not therapy — just a supportive friend powered by smart technology.

 ---

-🎯 Why This Project Matters

-Mental well-being tools are often complicated or intimidating.
-MindMate Harmony Space focuses on:

-Simplicity

-Empathy

-Privacy

-Emotional clarity

-It’s not meant to diagnose anything — it’s simply a supportive space for your thoughts and feelings.

----

-🛠️ Tech Stack

-Jaseci (LLM Orchestration)

-byLLM for emotion analysis + response generation

-Python (for running the app
+⚙️ Project Structure

+This project is built using Jaseci — a framework designed for orchestrating powerful AI logic.

+🔺 Backend — The Brain

+Located in /backend:

+walkers.jac – AI agents (Mood Logger, Emotion Analyzer, Support Planner)

+byLLM_prompts.jac – LLM prompts for analysis and support

+seed_data.jac – Sample data for testing

+This is the intelligence that powers the experience.

+🔻 Frontend — The Heart

+Located in /frontend:

+mood_logger.jc – A cozy little interface for journaling

+dashboard.jc – (Optional) Mood trends & emo